Baltimore accent: Lexicon

-African-American Baltimore English includes the words lor for "little", rey for ready (associated with Baltimore users of Black Twitter), and woe for a close friend.
+African-American Baltimore English includes the words ard for "alright", lor for "little", rey for ready (associated with Baltimore users of Black Twitter), and woe for a close friend.

-Ethnic variation
+African-American variations

-According to linguists, the "hon" dialect that is popularized in the media and that derives historically from the speech of by white blue-collar residents of South and Southeast Baltimore is not the only accent spoken in the region.
-There is also a particular Baltimore accent found among black Baltimoreans: a sub-type of African-American Vernacular English.
+According to linguists, the "hon" dialect that is popularized in the media and that derives historically from the speech of white blue-collar residents of South and Southeast Baltimore is not the only accent spoken in the region.
+There is also a particular Baltimore accent found among Black Baltimoreans: a sub-type of African-American Vernacular English.